Limiter: In audio production

-In FM radio
+FM radio

 An FM radio receiver usually has at least one stage of amplification that performs a limiting function.
 This stage provides a constant level of signal to the FM demodulator stage, reducing the effect of input signal level changes to the output.
 If two or more signals are received at the same time, a high-performance limiter stage can greatly reduce the effect of the weaker signals on the output.
 This is commonly referred to as the FM capture effect.

 Generally, FM demodulators are not affected by amplitude variations, since the baseband is contained in the frequency deviations.
 Some detectors, including the ratio detector, inherently limit gain by the nature of the circuit design.
 In AM radio, the information is located in the amplitude variations, and distortion can occur due to spurious signals that could cause the baseband to be misrepresented.